Doctor Aunty: Deepak Budki

 did not run into any emotional hiccups or shed any tears while relating the

-through.
+sordid events of her past.
+She maintained her calm, as was visible on the outside, but I could easily dive into the inner turbulence she was passing through.
 Who knows how many choicest dreams of hers may have been shattered and

 how many castles she may have built must have crashed during those days?
 She